zueai/create-mcp/README.md

 A CLI tool that sets up a Model Control Protocol (MCP) server and deploys it to Cloudflare Workers so you can start making new tools for your Cursor Agent in minutes.

-Just write TypeScript functions with JSDoc comments to give your agent MCP tools.
+> Just write TypeScript functions with JSDoc comments to give your agent MCP tools.

-This is super useful if you want to add MCP tools to your Cursor Agent to call APIs or other services.

 ## Prerequisites